Western crowned warbler

 The western crowned warbler (Phylloscopus occipitalis) is a leaf warbler which breeds in Central Asia.
 It winters in the forests of the Western Ghats.
+It prefers forests with high foliage complexity and tree density.

 The nest is built in a hole, and the typical clutch is four eggs.

 The species has a distinctive crown stripe and two wing-bars.
 It often moves in small flocks or in mixed hunting parties.

+Description

+It can be identified by its large pale beak, grayish mantle, crown stripes, and pale legs.

+Diet

+The western crowned warbler is an insectivore.